mkmule/my-stable-wallet/README.md

 - Copy receive address to clipboard

 With assumption that most difficult logic is around currency input validation I levereged usage of parsing function that considers grouping separator and decimal cases precision.
-However for real case I would look to implement much complex logic for Currency input which would format user input on blur accordingly to currency precision.
+However, for real case I would look to implement much complex logic for Currency input which would format user input on blur accordingly to currency precision.

 You can check a similar example implemented in React Native